Giulyyy1/networkwalks-B082-week1-Cybersecurity-Lab-Setup/README.md

 ```bash
 sudo nmcli connection modify "Wired connection 1" ipv4.dad-timeout 0
 ```
-The installation and initial setup went smoothly overall.
+Aside from that, the setup went smoothly.
 The main point worth noting was deciding on NAT rather than Bridged networking.
-**Reason For NAT**:
+**Reason For NAT:**
 NAT was chosen because it keeps the VM isolated from the rest of the local network while still allowing outbound internet access, which is a safer default for a machine that will later run offensive security tools.

 ## What I Learned